alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 - access data
 - share data - not exchange data, unless data is going both ways

-Treat data as a singular noun, so use ‘the data is accurate’ not ‘the data are accurate’.
+Treat data as a singular noun, so use 'the data is accurate' not 'the data are accurate'.

 ### Digital Marketplace